aphp/eds-scikit/docs/index.md

 ### A word about AP-HP

 #### Specifics of AP-HP CDW
-EDS-Scikit was developped by AP-HP's Data Science team with the help of [INRIA's Soda](https://team.inria.fr/soda/) team.
+EDS-Scikit was developped by AP-HP's Data Science team with the help of [Inria's Soda](https://team.inria.fr/soda/) team.
 As such, it is especially well fitted for AP-HP's Data Warehouse.
 In this doc, **we use the following card to mention information that might be useful when using EDS-Scikit with AP-HP's data**:

 !!! aphp "Some information"
       Here, we might for instance suggest some parameters for a function that should be used given AP-HP's data.